Eggplant: From Dravidian to Arabic

 All the aubergine-type names have the same origin, in the Dravidian languages.
 Modern descendants of this ancient Dravidian word include Malayalam vaṟutina and Tamil vaṟutuṇai.

 The Dravidian word was borrowed into the Indo-Aryan languages, giving ancient forms such as Sanskrit and Pali vātiṅ-gaṇa (alongside Sanskrit vātigama) and Prakrit vāiṃaṇa.
-According to the entry brinjal in the Oxford English Dictionary, the Sanskrit word vātin-gāna denoted 'the class (that removes) the wind-disorder (windy humour)': that is, vātin-gāna came to be the name for eggplants because they were thought to cure flatulence.
-The modern Hindustani words descending directly from the Sanskrit name are baingan and began.
+According to the entry brinjal in the Oxford English Dictionary, the Sanskrit word vātin-gāna denoted 'the class (that removes) the wind-disorder (windy humour)': that is, it came to be the name for eggplants because they were thought to cure flatulence.
+The modern Hindustani word descending directly from the Sanskrit name is baingan.

-The Indic word vātiṅ-gaṇa was then borrowed into Persian as bādingān.
-Persian bādingān was borrowed in turn into Arabic as bāḏinjān (or, with the definite article, al-bāḏinjān).
+The Indic word vātiṅ-gaṇa was then borrowed into Persian as bādingān, which was borrowed in turn into Arabic as bāḏinjān (or, with the definite article, al-bāḏinjān).
 From Arabic, the word was borrowed into European languages.

 From Arabic into Iberia and beyond

 In al-Andalus, the Arabic word (al-)bāḏinjān was borrowed into the Romance languages in forms beginning with b- or, with the definite article included, alb-: